http://www.jerseyhedgehog.co.uk - JERSEY HEDGEHOG PRESERVATION GROUP

 If you use weedkillers you destroy the natural homes and food source of many predatory and parasitic insects.
 Organic gardening aims to recreate a natural balance between pests and predators by attracting beneficial creatures (of all sizes, including hedgehogs) to feed, breed and make their homes in your garden.

 Strimmers and blades: Check carefully before you use a strimmer, scythe or mower, cut 2’ or 0.5 m above the ground first, then check for hedgehogs and then cut lower to the ground if you wish.
-We see some horrific injuries caused by cutting tools before every branchage, remember, these are just the hedgehogs which people have rescued, it does not take account of the ones killed outright or the others which have crawled away to die a slow and painful death.
+We see some horrific injuries caused by cutting tools every year, remember, these are just the hedgehogs which people have rescued, it does not take account of the ones killed outright or the others which have crawled away to die a slow and painful death.

 Netting: Don’t leave loose netting around on the ground, if it is in use in the garden, pull it taut and leave a gap of about 4” /10cm underneath for hedgehogs.
 Hedgehogs get caught in all sorts of nets, wire mesh and lobster pots.
 If you have a tennis or a badminton net, make sure it is lifted off the ground at the end of play.